aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 Upon inspection, there is so many files, so many routes and so many things going on compared to your typical web challenge.

-This might be overwhelming, and many people would just decide to not continue at this point - it is rated *Insane* after all - but it should not deter us.
-In fact, a complex application indicates a bigger attack surface and a bigger room for mistakes.

-If we stick to our methodology, we will be able to systematically comb the application, identify different vulnerabilities throughout and build an effective attack path based on our findings.
+If we stick to our methodology, we will be able to systematically comb the application and build an effective, exploitable attack chain.

-> With the right methodology we will be able to see through complexity, eliminate distraction and gain clarity on what truly matters.

 ### Dockerfile
 Let's start with the `Dockerfile`.
 It gives us a high-level overview of the application and how it is set up.
 In fact, with experience, you can somewhat predict entire attack chains by just looking at the `Dockerfile`.